liutas4x4/Marlin/README.md

 For [Acrilyc Geeetech I3 Pro X](http://www.geeetech.com/wiki/index.php/Prusa_I3_X) with IR differential Z probe.

+## Clone of GT2560 board

+Board looks the same as GT2560, but there are not any printed "GT2560" silkscreen mark.
+Also, all endstops are 2-pin Molex connectors and for Z steppers there are only one connector, splitter cable is needed.
+As tested, it is exactly GT2560 rev. A from the side of Marlin.

 ## Z probe

 Idea and schematics of the probe by David Crocker (a.k.a.
 DC42)